BBC One: The One to Watch campaign

 In May 2007, Fincham decided to drop Neighbours, an Australian soap opera, from BBC One after 21 years on the channel, when its producers, FremantleMedia significantly raised the price they wanted the BBC to pay for it in a bidding war.
 Fincham commented that it was 'a big loss', but that BBC One would not pay 'the best part of £300 million'.
 Neighbours left the channel after the BBC's contract to show the programme ended on 8 February 2008, and moved to Channel 5 on 11 February 2008.
 The Weakest Link was moved from BBC Two to fill the gap, with the afternoon CBBC slot moving 20 minutes earlier.

-Logo for BBC One, but stacked and red.

 There was further controversy in July 2007 when Fincham was accused of misleading BBC One viewers.
 The incident involved a clip from forthcoming documentary A Year with the Queen which was shown to journalists during a press conference.
 It apparently showed the Queen storming out of a session with American photographer Annie Leibovitz over a disagreement about what she should wear, but the BBC subsequently admitted that the scenes used in the trailer had been edited out of their correct order, meaning that a false impression was given.
 Fincham admitted the error, but rejected calls that he should resign from his position as a result.
 His future was deemed uncertain following critical comments from Sir Michael Lyons, Chairman of the BBC Trust, and he resigned on 5 October 2007.

 In 2009, a report published by the BBC Trust found scheduling changes had led to a decrease in viewers.
 This was especially noticeable for Blue Peter and Newsround, two of CBBC's flagship programmes; Blue Peter which recorded its lowest viewing numbers since it started in 1958, and Newsround with fewer than 100,000 viewers compared to 225,000 in 2007.